';

 Tehama County

-The gothic vaulted interior of an authentic 800-year-old monastery chapter house (meeting room) is being erected at the Abbey of New Clairvaux in Vina.
+The gothic vaulted interior of an authentic 800-year-old monastery chapter house (meeting room) at the Abbey of New Clairvaux in Vina.
 Scholars consider it to be the finest pure example of Cistercian gothic architecture in the Western Hemisphere.
 It was dismantled and brought to California by famed newspaperman, William Randolph Hearst.
 He had planned to reconstruct it as the vestibule to one of his grand homes.

 Ishi, the last surviving Yahi Indian who is considered to be the last primitive Native American to have contacted western civilization, emerged from the wilderness near Lassen Volcanic National Park in 1911.